Bachtiar Nasir: Early life

 He completed his secondary education at Pondok Modern Darussalam Gontor in Ponorogo, East Java and Pondok Pesantren Daarul Huffazh in Bone, South Sulawesi.
 He continued his studies at the Islamic University of Medina in Saudi Arabia.

 Role in anti-Ahok protests

 Nasir was a prominent figure in the organization of a series of protests staged in Jakarta from November 2016 against then-Jakarta governor Basuki Tjahaja Purnama, better known as Ahok, who was accused of blasphemy.
 The initial protest involved approximately 50,000 to 200,000 participants.
 Nasir led the protest movement under the National Movement of Fatwa Guards of the Indonesian Ulema Council (GNPF-MUI).
 Ahok subsequently lost his bid for re-election in 2017 and was jailed for two years for blasphemy.
 Media reports described the blasphemy charge as "trumped up" and part of a wider effort to discredit Ahok's ally, President Joko Widodo, ahead of Indonesia's 2019 presidential election.

+Bachtiar was invited as a guest by video call to a convention organized by Malaysian Muslim Solidarity, a far right organization in Malaysia in November 2018, two weeks prior to the anti-ICERD rally it organized in Kuala Lumpur on December of same year.